 If you’re a school leaver, make sure you review all your options.
 Knowing where and what to study can save you a lot of time in the long run, so talk to the schools you’re interested in about their teaching facilities, their industry links and how they can help you break into the field when you graduate.

 3. Land Your First Job

-Be professional in your interview preparation, and make sure that you research the kinds of interview questions you're likely to be asked.
+Be professional in your interview preparation, and make sure that you research the kinds of interview questions relevant to software engineers you're likely to be asked.
 For larger tech companies such as Google, Apple and Facebook, meanwhile, you may also need to conduct additional research into what the recruitment process entails.